KirstLab/asc_seurat/docs/clustering.rst

    :width: 100%
    :align: center

-   Plot showing the clustering of the PBMC dataset using 10 PCs and a resolution value of 0.5.
+   Plot showing the clustering of the PBMC dataset after LogNormalization, using 10 PCs and a resolution value of 0.5.

 After the execution of the clustering step, two plots are generated for cluster visualization.
 The first plot is generated using the Uniform Manifold Approximation and Projection (UMAP) technique (left).
 The second deploys the t-distributed Stochastic Neighbor Embedding (t-SNE) method (right).